Travel Guide Customize Your Trip

 Duration: 4-5 hours

 Have an early morning breakfast.
-Your journey will start from Chame, and after walking for at least an hour, uphill, You will reach DhukuriPokhari at an altitude of 3060m.
+Your journey will start from Chame, and after walking uphill for at least an hour, You will reach DhukuriPokhari at an altitude of 3060m.
 It is beautiful around there.
 Crossing the right side of the river and passing through the dense alpine forest, you will reach a small village.
-After resting there for a while, you will move toward the upper Pisang, which is surrounded by Annapurna and Pisang peaks.
-The best part is walking will be a lot easier this day.
+After resting there for a while, you will move toward the upper Pisang, surrounded by Annapurna and Pisang peaks.
+The best part is that walking will be much easier today.

 Day 7: Trek from Pisang to Manang

-As usual, you will be continuing your Thorong la pass journey.
+As usual, you will be continuing your Thorong la Pass journey.
 We will be heading towards the beautiful valley of Manang.
-Manang is 22km far from upper Pisang.
-There will be an option for you to choose the route from Pisang which is either from North or South.
-The northern way passes from Ghyaru with more climbing, but you can enjoy the magnificent view of the snow Peak Mountains.
-Whereas the southern routes pass from beautiful houses with less climbing than the northern way.
-Both ways meet at Mungji.
-Enjoy the gorgeous view of the mountain peaks and landscape.
-You can finally reach Manang valley through Braga.
+Manang is 22km far from Upper Pisang.
+There will be an option for you to choose the route from Pisang, which is either from North or South.
+The northern way passes from Ghyaru with more climbing, but you can enjoy the magnificent view of the Snow Peak Mountains.

 Day 8: Acclimation day at Manang

-Today will be one of the most exciting days of your Thorong la pass journey.
-You will be exploring the Manang valley.
+Today will be one of the most exciting days of your Thorong la Pass journey.
+You will be exploring the Manang Valley.
 Manang is also known as the hidden treasure of Nepal.
-It has a splendid view of mountains like Gangapurna, Tilicho, Kangaru, Pisang, Chulu range, and Thorong peak.
-There is a place called “Tengi,” which is recognized as the old Manang Locality.
-Ice Lake and Tilicho are other destinations for people after visiting Manang valley.
-Manang valley is situated at an altitude of 3500m above sea level.
-Manang museum is another major attraction and must visitable to place in Manang valley.
+It has a splendid view of mountains like Gangapurna, Tilicho, Kangaru, Pisang, Chulu range, and Thorong Peak.

 Day 9: Trek from Manang valley to Yak Kharka